aatuh/recsys/README.md

 | `RULE_EXCLUDE_EVENTS`   | bool           | Exclude items the user purchased recently.      | Requires `user_id`              |
 | `PURCHASED_WINDOW_DAYS` | float > 0      | Lookback for the exclude-purchased rule.        | Required if the rule is enabled |
 | `EXCLUDE_EVENT_TYPES`   | string (csv)   | Event type IDs to exclude when the rule is on.  | Comma-separated int16 values    |

+### Rule telemetry

+Every recommendation response emits structured policy summary data:

+- `policy_rule_actions` log lines capture boost/pin/block counts and the rule IDs that fired.
+- `policy_rule_exposure` logs report how many boosted or pinned items reached the final list.
+- Prometheus counters prefixed with `policy_` (e.g., `policy_rule_actions_total`, `policy_rule_exposure_total`) mirror the same data for dashboards and alerts.
+- `policy_rule_zero_effect` logs/counters warn when boosts or pins fire but the item never surfaces (see the runbook below).

+Expose the `/metrics` endpoint or ship the JSON logs into your observability stack to watch override health in production.

+> Need a deeper playbook?
+See [docs/rules-runbook.md](docs/rules-runbook.md) for detailed troubleshooting steps and operational checklists.

 ### Tag prefix vars